dotnet/core/samples/dotnet-svcutil.xmlserializer-instructions.md

 ## Prerequisites

 The following is required for svcutil.xmlserializer to work.
-You can use command `dotnet --info` to check which versions of .NET Core SDK and runtime you may already have installed.

 * [.NET Core SDK 2.1.2 or later](https://www.microsoft.com/net/download/windows)
 * [.NET Core runtime 2.1.0-preview1 or later](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.1.0-preview1-download.md)

+You can use command `dotnet --info` to check which versions of .NET Core SDK and runtime you may already have installed.

 ## Instructions

 Here are the step by step instructions on how to use dotnet-svcutil.xmlserializer in a .NET Core console application.

-1. Create a WCF Service named 'MyWCFService' using default template 'WCF Service Application'.
+1. Create a WCF Service named 'MyWCFService' using default template 'WCF Service Application' in .NET Framework.
 Add [XmlSerializerFormat] attribute on the service method like the following
     ```c#
     [ServiceContract]
     public interface IService1